Multiverse (Marvel Cinematic Universe): Avengers: Endgame (2019)

-In Endgame, the Avengers travel through the Quantum Realm in three groups to 1970 Camp Lehigh, 2012 New York, 2013 Asgard, as well as 2014 Morag and Vormir, in order to retrieve the six Infinity Stones displaced through time.
+In Endgame, the Avengers travel through the Quantum Realm to 1970 Camp Lehigh, 2012 New York, 2013 Asgard, and 2014 Morag and Vormir, to retrieve the six Infinity Stones displaced through time.
 The events of The Avengers (2012), Thor: The Dark World (2013), and Guardians of the Galaxy (2014) are revisited in the film.
 The film establishes the rules of time travel in the MCU, rejecting the grandfather paradox and the butterfly effect which state that changes to the past will affect the future in the same timeline.
 Instead, the film stipulates that when the past or future is changed, it diverges from the main timeline into an alternate one, effectively creating a parallel universe.

 When Tony Stark / Iron Man and Scott Lang / Ant-Man attempt to acquire the Tesseract from 2012 New York, an alternate version of Loki escapes with the Tesseract.
-Alternate versions of Thanos, Gamora, and Nebula teleport from 2014 to the Avengers Compound in the present-day, leading to the Battle of Earth.
+Alternate versions of Thanos, Gamora, and Nebula teleport from 2014 to the Avengers Compound in the present-day, leading to a battle between the Avengers and Thanos.
 Afterward, Steve Rogers / Captain America returns the Infinity Stones and Mjölnir to their original timelines, choosing to stay behind with an alternate version of Peggy Carter in 1949 and grow old with her.
 The directors and screenwriter of the film disagree on whether this was done in an alternate reality through time travel, or in the past in the main timeline.

-Agents of S.H.I.E.L.D. season 6 (2019)

-The bulk of the sixth season of the ABC series Agents of S.H.I.E.L.D.
-(2019) is set in an alternate timeline, in part due to the showrunners' uncertainty on whether the season would air before or after Endgame.

 Spider-Man: Far From Home (2019)

 In the film Spider-Man: Far From Home (2019), Quentin Beck / Mysterio claims to Peter Parker / Spider-Man that he and the Elementals are from an alternate reality in the multiverse named Earth-833, calling the main universe depicted in the MCU Earth-616.
-This is later revealed to be a ruse devised by Beck and his crew in order to gain revenge on Stark, their former employer.
-Additionally, J. K. Simmons appears in a mid-credits scene as J. Jonah Jameson after previously portraying the character in Sam Raimi's Spider-Man trilogy, but director Jon Watts clarified that the character was a new incarnation and not "from another dimension or multiverse".
+This is later revealed to be a ruse devised by Beck and his crew to gain revenge on Stark, their former employer.
+J. K. Simmons appears in a mid-credits scene as J. Jonah Jameson; he had previously portrayed the character in Sam Raimi's Spider-Man trilogy, but director Jon Watts clarified that the character was a new incarnation and not "from another dimension or multiverse".
 Despite this, Feige confirmed that a multiverse indeed existed in the MCU.